AdobeDocs/campaign-classic.en/help/web/using/adding-fields-to-a-web-form.md

 >[!NOTE]
 >
 >By default, dates used in forms are entered via a calendar.
 For multilingual forms, please check that calendars are available in all the languages used.
-See [Translating a web form](../../web/using/translating-a-web-form.md).
+See [Translate a web form](../../web/using/translating-a-web-form.md).

 However in some cases, (for entering dates of birth, for instance) it may be easier to use drop-down lists.